For the

 is compulsory' and ' A child employed is a future destroyed' said

-to him 'If you continue to beg, one day you will forget you are a
+to him, 'If you continue to beg, one day you will forget you are a

 person.
 Go to school, put your intelligence to good use and build

-off foreigners, he will have a strong incentive not to go to school.
+money by begging off foreigners he will have a strong incentive not

-After all,what kiddie wants to go to school when they can walk up
+to go to school.
+After all, what kiddie wants to go to school when

-to a foreigner, ask for money and get it, then go have fun.
+they can walk up to a foreigner, ask for money and get it, and then

 In Tibet, I was lucky enough to talk with travellers who had entered

-on, these same people have now been reduced to beggars.
+these same people have now been reduced to beggars.
 As foreigners

 approach, their children come running up to the vehicles with hands

-out, asking for money, pens, sweets and all manner of other things.
+out asking for money, pens, sweets and all manner of other things.

 I have to wonder if these children will grow up with these bad habits

-them, is great.
+exact on them is great.

 So, what can we do to help beggars?
 The best thing you can do is to